Regularity and Koszul property of symbolic powers of monomial ideals: Preliminaries

 \subsection{Linearity defect, Koszul modules, Betti splittings}

 We use the notion of linearity defect, formally introduced by Herzog and Iyengar \cite{HIy}.
 Let $R$ be a standard graded $k$-algebra, and $M$ a finitely generated graded $R$-module.
 The linearity defect of $M$ over $R$, denoted by $\lind_R M$, is defined via certain filtration of the minimal graded free resolution of $M$.
 For details of this construction, we refer to \cite[Section 1]{HIy}.
 We say $M$ is called a \emph{Koszul module} if $\lind_R M=0$.
+Koszul modules are those modules with a linear resolution in the terminology of \c{S}ega \cite{Se}.
 We say that $R$ is a \emph{Koszul algebra} if $\reg_R k=0$.
 As a matter of fact, $R$ is a Koszul algebra if and only if $k$ is a Koszul $R$-module \cite[Remark 1.10]{HIy}.

 For each $d\in \Z$, denote by $M_{\langle d \rangle}$ the submodule of $M$ generated by homogeneous elements of degree $d$.
 Following Herzog and Hibi \cite{HH}, $M$ is called \emph{componentwise linear} if for all $d\in \Z$, $M_{\langle d \rangle}$ has a $d$-linear resolution.
 By results of R\"omer \cite[Theorem 3.2.8]{Ro} and Yanagawa \cite[Proposition 4.9]{Yan}, if $R$ is a Koszul algebra, then $M$ is Koszul if and only if $M$ is componentwise linear.